grafana/tempo/docs/tempo/website/troubleshooting/response-too-large.md

 500 Internal Server Error Body: response larger than the max (<size> vs <limit>)
 ```

-This error indicates that the response receiver or sent is too large.
+This error indicates that the response received or sent is too large.
 This can happen in multiple places, but it's most commonly seen in the query path,
 with messages between the querier and the query frontend.